How to monitor Anbox Cloud

 juju switch anbox-cloud

-juju depoy grafana-agent
+juju deploy grafana-agent --base ubuntu@22.04

 juju relate ams:cos-agent grafana-agent:cos-agent